 Labor is a significant portion of our cost structure and is subject to many external factors, including minimum wage laws, prevailing wage rates, unemployment levels, health insurance costs and other insurance costs and changes in employment and labor legislation or other workplace regulation.
 From time to time, legislative proposals are made to increase the federal minimum wage in the United States, as well as the minimum wage in Michigan and Ohio and municipalities, and to reform entitlement programs, such as health insurance and paid leave programs.
 On April 27, 2021, President Biden issued an Executive Order, effective January 30, 2022, requiring certain federal contractors to pay a \$15 minimum wage to workers who work on federal contracts and to adjust that rate annually according to the consumer price index.
 While we do not currently have any federal contracts and are not directly affected by the Executive Order, the Executive Order will mostly likely significantly contribute to the overall increase in prevailing wage rates and increase in current general levels of inflation.
-Further, the Executive Order may influence other state and municipal jurisdictions to increase the federal contracts and are not only the wage rates of our minimum wage employees, but also the wages paid to our other hourly or salaried employees.
+Further, the Executive Order may influence other state and municipal jurisdictions to increase their statutory minimum wage.
+As minimum wage rates increase or related laws and regulations change, we will need to increase not only the wage rates of our minimum wage employees, but also the wages paid to our other hourly or salaried employees.
 Increases in the cost of our labor could have an adverse effect on our business, financial condition and results of operations, or if we fail to pay such higher wages we could suffer increased employee turnover.
-Increases in labor costs generally could force us to increase for other customers, which could adversely impact our sales.
+Increases in labor costs generally could force us to increase prices for other customers, which could adversely impact our sales.
 For some customers with multi-year fixed pricing contracts, increases in the minimum wage could decrease our profit margins or result in losses and could have a material adverse effect on our business, financial condition and results of operations.